PennyQ/astro-vis-scripts/README.md

 # MyDataScienceGround
-a repo to store some ipython test scripts
+a repo to store some ipython test scripts in astronomy data exploration and visualization